English Language and Literature, Bachelor of Arts

 Students who desire to be licensed to teach English Language Arts at the secondary level (grades 9-12) are to declare themselves as English Language and Literature majors and Education minors and register with the Benedictine University Education program as teaching licensure candidates.
 Advising is then a joint responsibility of the Department of Languages and Literature and the School of Education.

-Students pursuing teacher licensure must complete the requirements for a major in English Language and Literature, with their coursework to include LITR 2255 American Literature I, LITR 2256 American Literature II, and LITR 4307 Modern English Language.
-They must also fulfill the requirements of the Teacher Licensure Program in Education, which includes the education minor (see Education [Elementary Education, Special Education and Minors in Education and Special Education] section).
+Students pursuing teacher licensure must complete the requirements for a major in English Language and Literature, with their coursework to include LITR 2255 American Literature I, LITR 2256 American Literature II, and LITR 4307 Modern English.
+They must also fulfill the requirements of the Teacher Licensure Program in Education, which includes the Education minor (see Education [Elementary Education, Special Education and Minors in Education and Special Education] section).

 Sigma Tau Delta International English Honor Society